 1. Looking Backward

 Looking backward involves analyzing past mistakes and problems.
-It establishes what happened in relation to a certain business aspect.
-The rationale for looking backward is to identify where issues emanated from so that they can be avoided in the present course of business.
+The rationale for looking backward is to identify where issues have come from, so that they can be avoided in the present course of business.

 2. Looking Forward

-As the name suggests, a cause and effect analysis may be carried out for future planning.
+Cause and effect analysis may also be carried out for future planning.
 It can be used for making an inquiry into the future state of affairs of a business and identifying the path that ought to be taken in the present for a better future outcome.
-In that sense, it becomes a planning tool.
+In that sense, it can be used as a planning tool.

 Using the Cause & Effect Analysis Tool